rawlins/lambda-notebook/README.md

 ## Code overview

-There are three main parts to the code, structured into `meta.py` ("meta" for metalanguage), `types.py`, and `lang.py`.
+There are three main parts to the code, structured into `meta` and submodules ("meta" for metalanguage), `types.py`, and `lang.py`.
-  * `meta.py` and `types.py` together provide a typed logical metalanguage somewhat comparable to `nltk.sem`.
+  * `meta` and `types.py` together provide a typed logical metalanguage somewhat comparable to `nltk.sem`.
   * `lang.py` provides machinery for doing composition on an object language.

-Two additional files, magics.py and parsing.py provide support for using cell magics in the notebook to directly type expressions in the metalanguage.
-See the notebooks for demos of what this looks like; better documentation coming soon!
+Two additional files, `magics.py` and `parsing.py` provide support for using cell magics in the notebook to directly type expressions in the metalanguage.
+See the notebooks for demos and documentation.

 ## NLTK

 The file tree_mini.py provides nltk.tree, modified to work with the lambda notebook.
-The long-term plan is to depend directly on nltk, but this isn't there yet.

 See [here](https://github.com/nltk/nltk/blob/develop/LICENSE.txt) for NLTK license information (Apache license).